LiliaFramework/Lilia/docs/docs/libraries/lia.bars.md

 ## Overview

 The bars library manages health, stamina, and other progress bars displayed on the player's HUD.
 It lets you register custom bar callbacks, draws them every frame, and provides helpers for temporary action bars.
+Bars automatically fade out after a few seconds unless kept visible.
+The `BarsAlwaysVisible` configuration option can override this behaviour, and the hooks `ShouldHideBars` and `ShouldBarDraw` allow modules to control when bars are rendered.

+Default health, armor and stamina bars are registered automatically when the client loads.

+### Bar Table Fields

+Each bar returned by `lia.bar.get` or inserted via `lia.bar.add` is a table with the following fields:

+* `getValue` (function) – Function that returns the bar's progress as a fraction.
+* `color` (Color) – Bar fill color.
+* `priority` (number) – Draw order; lower priorities draw first.
+* `identifier` (string|nil) – Unique identifier if provided.
+* `visible` (boolean|nil) – Set to `true` to force the bar to remain visible.
+* `lifeTime` (number) – Internal timer used for fading; usually managed automatically.

 ---